ColetteThomson/smart_events/README.md

 ### Code
 * The private collaboration and knowledge sharing SaaS platform [Stack Overflow](https://stackoverflow.com/) was an invaluable resource for general coding queries.
 * Use was made of Code Institute tutor support for help with persistent coding issues.
+* Ideas for the Chat app was taken from Code Institute's Blog videos.

 ### Content
 * Inspiration was taken from the need for a simple workforce management tool.